 Similar to an input channel, but the input signal does not come through a connector.
-The input information may come through the network.
+The input information may come through the network (Text, streaming etc.).

 Output Monitor

 When a 'set' is selected, it is the monitor on which all input channels are displayed during set-up and after arrangement.